opus-research/couchbase-jvm-core/README.md

-# Couchbase Core IO
+# Couchbase JVM Core

-The Couchbase JVM IO Core is the foundational module for the JVM SDKs.
-It implements all the common tasks without imposing a specific language API.
-Language bindings like Java, Scala and so forth are implemented separately on top of it.
+The Couchbase JVM Core is the foundation module for the next generation of Couchbase JVM SDKs.
+It implements all the groundwork without imposing a specific language API.
+Language bindings like Java, Scala and so forth are implemented separately.

-Note that while properly documented and supported, the core package is not intended to be used directly by average Couchbase user.
-Instead, please use the higher level language bindings and come back here if you need to implement custom piece of software whose needs are not satisfied by the provided bindings.
+Note that while properly documented and supported, the core package is not intended to be used directly by general Couchbase adopters.
+Instead, use the higher level language bindings and come back here if you need to implement custom piece of software which needs are not satisfied by the provided bindings.

 ## Introduction